Home

 These price levels matter because DeFi liquidity is still highly connected to broader market sentiment.
 When Bitcoin stabilizes, risk appetite can gradually return to Ethereum, Solana, DeFi tokens and smaller ecosystems.
 When Bitcoin loses momentum, DeFi usually becomes more vulnerable, especially protocols exposed to leverage, volatile collateral or speculative liquidity.

 The current market is also being influenced by two broader stress factors.
-First, Strategy, formerly known as MicroStrategy, remains a major Bitcoin treasury player, but its financing model is now watched more closely as borrowing costs and market volatility rise.
-Second, the bond market is becoming increasingly important for crypto investors.
+First, Strategy, formerly known as MicroStrategy, remains a major Bitcoin treasury player, but its financing model is now watched more closely as Bitcoin weakness, preferred-stock pressure and funding costs increase.
+Second, the bond market remains important for crypto investors.
 Rising yields, heavy public debt and weaker demand for government bonds can tighten liquidity conditions and hurt risk assets, including Bitcoin and DeFi.

 Crypto Market Snapshot